3bytessolutions/CallService-sample/README.md

 * Your Application Package Name
 * SHA1 fingerprints of debug and release keys
-* Google Cloud Project ID (It can be a blank project)
+* Google Cloud Project Number (Do not use this project for any other purpose)
 * API key for server application, for public access (from the same Google Cloud Project)
 * Your contact email address